n8n-io/n8n-docs/docs/integrations/builtin/credentials/notion.md

 11. Go to the **Secrets** tab.
 12. Copy the **Client ID** and **Client Secret** and add them to your n8n credential.

-Refer to the [public integration auth flow setup](https://developers.notion.com/docs/authorization#public-integration-auth-flow-set-up){:target=_blank .external-link} for more information about authenticating to the service.
+Refer to Notion's [public integration auth flow setup](https://developers.notion.com/docs/authorization#public-integration-auth-flow-set-up){:target=_blank .external-link} for more information about authenticating to the service.

 ## Internal vs. public integrations